The unstable man

 After exhorting us to seek wisdom, James moves to another of his principal themes—prayer that gains results.
 He says that a man who petitions God for wisdom must ask in faith.
 But as James expands upon the necessity of faith, he clearly does not mean to limit his advice to one kind of prayer, the prayer for wisdom.
 He expects us to understand that faith is the condition for any successful prayer, whatever it may seek.
 It is the key to unlock the storehouse containing all of God’s benefits.

-In a striking simile, James compares the doubting man to “a wave of the sea driven with the wind and tossed.”
+In a striking simile, James compares the doubting man to "a wave of the sea driven with the wind and tossed" (v.
+6).
 The Greek expression does not picture a single wave, but a whole seascape of waves sweeping first one way and then another as constantly shifting winds play upon the water.

-James declares that such a man will not receive anything from the Lord.
+James declares that such a man will not receive anything from the Lord (v.
+7).
 His petitions will hit the ceiling and come right back.
 The throne room of heaven will shut out his voice.
 Such a man suffers from a grievous flaw in his character.
 In seeking to describe this flaw, James found himself at a loss to convey the idea with any familiar word, so he coined a new one, or at least he used a word that occurs nowhere else in ancient literature.
-He says that a doubting man is “double minded”—literally, “with two souls.”
+He says that a doubting man is "double minded"—literally, "with two souls" (v.
+8).
 Perhaps he was fashioning a Greek equivalent for an expression employed twice in the Old Testament (1 Chron.
 12:33; Psa.
-12:2): “double heart” in English and “a heart and a heart” in Hebrew.
-The expression speaks of a man who is insincere, whose word cannot be depended on either because he has divided loyalty or because he is downright dishonest.
-James uses the word with special reference to a man who has doubts within himself.
+12:2): "double heart" in English and "a heart and a heart" in Hebrew.
+The Hebrew expression, suggesting a divided heart, speaks of a man who is insincere, whose statements cannot be depended on either because he has divided loyalty or because he is downright dishonest.
+In his use of the word translated "double minded," James is referring especially to a man who has doubts within himself.
 As we said earlier, either he does not know what he wants or he does not believe God will give it.

-The tragic outcome is that he is “unstable in all his ways.”
-The word “unstable” suggests something that is not planted firmly on the ground—something that is unsteady and likely to topple over.
+The tragic outcome is that he is "unstable in all his ways" (v.
+8).
+The word "unstable" suggests something that is not planted firmly on the ground—something that is unsteady and likely to topple over.
 James means that wherever a double minded man walks, he will have a hard time staying on his feet.
-He will always be slipping and falling.
+He will stagger along rather like someone who is intoxicated, and as a result He will always be slipping and falling.
 In other words, he will be constantly getting into trouble.

 Faith as a prerequisite